Frida Aasen Puts Booty On Show In Black Thong In New Photos

 “Can we make greenery the new background for digitals,” asked a third admirer.

-“You are the [sic] perfection, you look like the Barbie doll,” observed another devotee.
+“You are the [sic] perfection, you look like the Barbie doll,” observed another person.

-In addition, Frida posted another lingerie pic on June 16, that time crouching on the ground and holding a white kitten.
-She looked down at the animal and seemed to be giving it a kiss, and her tan was emphasized by her light-toned backdrop.
-She wore her hair down and brushed behind her back, and she posed on a wooden deck in front of a peach textured wall.
-The update was liked over 38,600 times.
+Prior to the new update, Frida posted another lingerie pic on June 16, that time crouching on the ground and holding a white kitten.
+She looked down at the animal and seemed to be giving it a kiss.
+Her tan was emphasized by her light-toned backdrop.
+She wore her hair down and brushed behind her back, posing on a wooden deck in front of a peach textured wall.
+The upload was liked over 38,600 times.